 If we look at what Custody X Change says, “fathers are likely to receive about 35% of custody time.”
 It seems that it is true that mothers get custody the majority of the time, but those numbers really depend on where you are in the US.
 They also point out that the custody differences may have to do with the politics of individual states.

 We know, the last thing anyone wants to hear about these days is politics, but the numbers need to be examined.
 Custody X Change says that:

 - In Republican-leaning states, dads get 32.1% custody time on average.

 - In Democratic-leaning states, dads get 36.6% of custody time on average.

 - In “swing states,” dads get 40.2% of custody time on average.

 Florida is the quintessential swing state and the numbers make sense.
 Dads get about 50% of the custody time here.
-In states around us, they do not fair so well.
+In states around us, they do not fare so well.
 Dads in Georgia get custody around 24% of the time.

 Other Issues Dads Face

 Traditionally, dads have faced an uphill battle when it comes to custody.
 Why is that?
 Well, the court is going to examine who has been the primary caregiver for the child during the marriage.
-Who is the person who spend the most time with the child, bathed them, fed them, played with them, etc. Sometimes, it really is both parents, but more often than not it is the mother.
+Who is the person who spends the most time with the child, bathed them, fed them, played with them, etc. Sometimes, it really is both parents, but more often than not it is the mother.

-That being said, there has been a rise of stay-at-home dads as more women have joined and stayed in the workforce and as more companies have encouraged more paternity leave.
+That being said, there has been a rise of stay-at-home dads as more women have joined and stayed in the workforce and more companies have encouraged more paternity leave.